About the Consultant, Network Strategies Limited

 Image

-Noelle Jones has more than 35 years of experience in ICT regulation, telecommunications policy, and quantitative analysis.
-She has managed and contributed to regulatory and technical assignments across the Asia‑Pacific, Europe, North America, and Africa.
-Her work includes projects in numerous small island developing states such as Fiji, Samoa, Seychelles, Tonga, Kiribati, and Vanuatu, giving her extensive familiarity with the operational and structural characteristics of these environments.
+Noelle Jones has more than 35 years of experience in ICT regulation, telecommunications policy and market analysis.
+She has a particular interest in the challenges of providing reliable and affordable telecoms services in geographically remote locations, advising on policy development, regulatory issues, strategic management and business planning.
+Having managed and contributed to regulatory and technical assignments across the Asia‑Pacific, Europe, North America, and Africa, her work includes numerous projects in small island developing states such as Fiji, Samoa, Seychelles, Tonga, Kiribati and Vanuatu, giving her extensive familiarity with the operational and structural characteristics of these environments.
+She holds academic qualifications in statistics, computing, artificial intelligence, and geographic information systems.

 Nicolas Tassitani, Telecommunications Consultants